Over The Counter UTI Medicine

 What Is A UTI?

 A urinary tract infection (UTI) can cause severe pelvic distress and painful urination.
 Most UTIs involve the lower region of the urinary tract, the urethra or bladder.
-However, UTIs can also impact the organs of the upper urinary tract, including the kidneys.
+However, UTIs can also impact the organs of the upper urinary tract, including the kidneys and potentially cause further kidney infections in left untreated.
 Urinary tract infections are common, but 8 times more likely to affect women because of the differences between male and female anatomy.